 Major Programs/Courses Offered

 Students at any Central Piedmont campus can find the service they need at any campus, including information about applying to the College, getting guidance on what classes to register for, support about program selection, and information about how to be a successful student.
-These support functions include, but are not limited to: admissions, academic advising, registration, career services, library services, cashiering, financial aid/veteran’s services, Military Families & Veterans Services, student life, disability and access services, tutoring, security, and a food pantry.
-Foodservice is provided by Subway, Calvine's Coffee, a variety of vending locations, and a Barnes & Noble bookstore (which also sells course materials for students).
+These support functions include, but are not limited to: getting started at Central Piedmont with a student Navigator (they support applying to the College, admissions, and registration); academic advising; career services, library services, cashiering, financial aid/veteran’s services, Military Families & Veterans Services, student life, disability and access services, tutoring, security, and a food pantry.
+Food service is available on campus and includes a variety of vending locations.
+The campus also houses a college bookstore that sells course materials for students.

 Located beside a small pond, the Levine Campus is made of three large, connected buildings in addition to the Joe Hendrick Center for Automotive Technology, with adjacent parking.
 The campus has more than 125 state-of-the-art smart classrooms seating a variety of class sizes (from 18 to 95 seats).
 The campus has a variety of spaces where students can gather to study alone or in groups, connect with their friends, and wireless connections to the internet are available across the campus.
 The facility also includes two art studio spaces, four biology and four chemistry flex labs, one geology lab, two student technology centers, two dance/aerobics rooms, a fitness/weight room, the Academic Learning Center for tutoring, a language lab, and testing and course placement services.
 The new Levine III building includes the Georgia Tucker Fine Arts Hall, a black box multipurpose performing arts theater which seats 146 people, and a state-of-the-art Health Careers instructional center.